 Nutrition- Nutrition is defined as providing nourishment, especially to a high degree, supply with food and what is necessary for life, health, and growth.
 Interestingly however, dietary choices are influenced by a range of factors, including income, food prices, neighborhood, sociocultural preferences, education, marketing, retailing, etc. Many immigrants who live in low-income communities face greater barriers in accessing healthy and affordable food retailers, which may negatively affect diet and food security.

-Our meals provide very low sugar contents (natural sugar from fruits), the USDA’s required protein levels, good fats and proteins, and minimal GMO ingredients.
+To mitigate the negative effects of food insecurity and barriers to healthy foods, Nourishing Hands’ meals provide very low sugar contents (natural sugar from fruits), the USDA's Healthy Eating Index (HEI), including USDA’s required protein levels, good fats, proteins, and minimal GMO ingredients.
 The main components of our meals derive from plants.
-Research states a plant-based diet can be good for your heart and overall health.
-Eating mostly or only fruits, vegetables, nuts, beans, whole grains, and meat substitutes like soy, may reduce the odds of getting heart disease, high cholesterol, high blood pressure, and type 2 diabetes, when compared to a diet that includes a lot more meat.
+Research states that a plant-based diet is good for your heart and overall health.
+Eating mostly or only fruits, vegetables, nuts, beans, whole grains, and meat substitutes like soy, may reduce the odds of getting heart related diseases, high cholesterol, high blood pressure, and type 2 diabetes, when compared to a diet that includes a lot of meat